 Sourced from an early 20th-century printed linen sample, this Yentai Stone paper from Warner House, depicts a chinoiserie scene of urns and floral arrangements, and is available in a co-ordinating printed linen – perfect for creating co-ordinating window treatments.

 Finely crafted using traditional methods and boasting a quality of manufacture inimitable by many modern designs, antique furniture makes a great choice for furnishing for traditional living room ideas.

 Whether it's a pair of exquisite Georgian Chippendale chairs or a weathered French cabinet with chippy paint found at a flea market, furniture with age brings personality and character to a space often unattainable with modern pieces.

 Provided they are well cared for antique sofas such as these Howard designs, with their elegant silhouettes and loose sink-in feather filled cushions, will ensure timeless elegance and comfort for years to come.

-For many the living room is a place to gather with family and friends, so its important to factor in plenty of seating options into your design.
-As well as sofas and armchairs, consider adding in upholstered pouffes and footstools which can be easily moved in and out of the space and think about using a window area to create a cozy window seat.
+For many, the living room is a place to gather with family and friends, so its important to factor in plenty of seating options into your design.
+As well as sofas and armchairs, consider adding in upholstered pouffes and footstools into your traditional living room ideas as these can be easily moved in and out of the space and think about using a window area to create a cozy window seat.

-Capturing the enduring beauty of nature, florals are a brilliant choice for upholstery in a traditional living room, and they work brilliantly when layered with other prints explains Daniel Slowik, associate design director at Sibyl Colefax & John Fowler.
+Capturing the enduring beauty of nature, florals are a brilliant choice for upholstery for traditional living room ideas.
+They also work brilliantly when layered with other prints explains Daniel Slowik, associate design director at Sibyl Colefax & John Fowler.